kda2495/IPA_Downloader/README_EN.md

 * Copy apps directly from the device.

 #### Note:
-* All actions are confirmed by pressing the Enter key after entering commands;
 * To purchase or download apps, they must be previously acquired in the App Store;
 * Apps are downloaded directly from the App Store.

+## IPA_Installer Features:
+* Check minimum iOS version for apps in Apps folder;
+* Install apps from Apps folder.

 ## General requirements for use:
 * Windows 7, 8.1, 10, 11 (x64);
-* macOS (both Apple Silicon and Intel are supported);
+* macOS starting from 10.15 Catalina (both Apple Silicon and Intel are supported);
 * Stable internet connection;
 * An Apple ID account with previously downloaded apps.